Multi-Modal Multi-Task (M3T) Federated Foundation Models for Embodied AI: Potentials and Challenges for Edge Integration: Evaluation Dimensions of FFMs: An EMBODY -Aligned Perspective

-\textbf{4. \underline{O}n-Device Continual Learning:} Continual learning capability of the FFMs should be evaluated by measuring the model adaptation speed and rates of knowledge forgetting over changing environments.
-Metrics include forward and backward transfer (i.e., the ability to leverage prior knowledge to learn new tasks, and the ability to retain old knowledge after learning new tasks), time-to-adapt (i.e., how quickly an FFM improves performance on a new task/environment), and retention curves (i.e., performance trajectories that track how well previously learned tasks are maintained over time in the model).

-\textbf{5. \underline{D}istributed Control and Autonomy:} FFMs should be evaluated for coordination effectiveness, latency of global/local model updates, and cross-agent generalization.
-Metrics may include behavior divergence across agents (i.e., the degree to which different agents trained under the same FFM develop inconsistent or conflicting behaviors), emergent behavior alignment (i.e., how well the trained agents converge on coordinated or complementary behaviors during interaction with their environments), and robustness to asynchronous updates (i.e., the model's ability to maintain stable performance when agents receive and apply model updates at different times).

-\textbf{6. \underline{Y}ielding Safety, Privacy, and Personalization:} Evaluation must explicitly capture FFMs' safety violations, such as collisions, misclassifications of dangerous zones, or regulatory compliance lapses.
-Also, privacy-preserving utility should be measured by how techniques such as differential privacy applied across various model modules can affect downstream embodied AI task performance.
-Further, personalization should be assessed in terms of task performance gain per user/agent (i.e., how much an individual agent's task performance improves after local adaptation) and misalignment risks (i.e., the potential for personalized updates to diverge from global objectives or introduce unintended behaviors).

-\textbf{Design Tradeoffs and Benchmarking:} To operationalize FFMs in embodied AI, it is critical to understand the multi-dimensional trade-offs that emerge when balancing model personalization capability, cross-agent consistency, resource constraints, safety, and interoperability.
-To facilitate comprehension, in Table~\ref{tab:ffm_tradeoffs_embody} we present a structured view of these trade-offs, framed through the lens of the \textbf{EMBODY} dimensions.
-Each row highlights a tension between two competing design choices, such as personalization vs. global generalization, or modular updates vs. full fine-tuning, and articulates their real-world implications.
+We next envision an evaluation framework developed around the \textbf{EMBODY} dimensions, structured into three key components as outlined in the overarching Table~\ref{tab:ffm_tradeoffs_and_benchmarks}.
+In particular, in Part~1 of this table, we present the six \textbf{EMBODY} dimensions and their brief descriptions, followed by the corresponding performance metrics that can be used for their evaluation.
+For each dimension, we also provide an interpretation of the reported metrics, explaining what they reveal about system behavior and robustness.
+Further, we discuss the real-world implications of addressing each \textbf{EMBODY} dimension.
+Next, we consider the fact that to operationalize FFMs in embodied AI, it is critical to understand the multi-dimensional trade-offs that are rooted in the evaluation of \textbf{EMBODY} dimensions.
+To facilitate comprehension, in Part 2 of Table~\ref{tab:ffm_tradeoffs_and_benchmarks}, we present a structured view of these trade-offs.
+Each row highlights a tension between two competing design choices, such as personalization vs. global generalization, and articulates their real-world implications.
 This table can serve as a guide for system designers to tailor FFM architectures and protocols according to the operational priorities and constraints of their target environments.
-Further, in Table~\ref{tab:ffm_benchmarks} we provide a structured description of key embodied AI benchmarks that can be used to evaluate FFMs across diverse tasks and modalities.
+Finally, in Part 3 of Table~\ref{tab:ffm_tradeoffs_and_benchmarks}, we provide a structured description of key embodied AI datasets that can be used to evaluate FFMs across diverse tasks and modalities.